Crochet Water Bottle Holder | Free Pattern & Video Tutorial

 Share this pattern:

 Crochet a bag for your water bottle to stay hydrated while out and about!
-This crochet water bottle holder pattern can fit any size bottle and be worn on the shoulder or as a crossbody bag.
+This crochet water bottle holder pattern can be adjusted to fit any size bottle and be worn on the shoulder or as a crossbody bag.

 crochet water bottle holder